Xilinx/Vitis_Libraries/L3/tests/b76/README.md

 ## Black 76 L3 Test
 This is a test of the Black 76 model using the Vitis environment.
-It supports software and hardware emulation as well as running the hardware accelerator on the Alveo U200.
+It supports software and hardware emulation as well as running the hardware accelerator on supported Alveo cards.

 It uses a fixed set of test data with expected values as calculated by the C Model the kernel was developed from.

 ## Prerequisites
-- Alveo U200 installed and configured as per https://www.xilinx.com/products/boards-and-kits/alveo/u200.html#gettingStarted
+- Alveo card (eg U200) installed and configured as per https://www.xilinx.com/products/boards-and-kits/alveo/u200.html#gettingStarted
 - Xilinx runtime (XRT) installed
 - Xilinx Vitis 2020.1 installed and configured